Morristown, Tennessee: Industrial development

 Beginning in 1959, following then presidential candidate John F. Kennedy's exposure to poverty in Appalachia, Morristown officials began a joint effort with Tennessee economic development representatives to establish the city as a major industrial hub, and the program began with the construction and completion of the East Tennessee Valley Industrial District (ETVID) industrial park in eastern Morristown near Russellville.
+In 1962, the world's largest manufacturer of chains, the Jeffrey Manufacturing Company opened a plant to manufacture its steel thimble roller chains.

 By 1978, the 375 acre ETVID industrial park had reached its estimated capacity, prompting city officials to develop a second industrial park.
 After acquiring a 670 acre site in western Morristown near Morristown Regional Airport in the same year, city officials developed the site into the Morristown Airport Industrial District (MAID) industrial park in 1981.
 Five months after the park's completion, two companies opened facilities at the MAID.
 As overall economic prosperity continued to make gains in Morristown, city officials and development representatives have cited Morristown's industrial development initiative as an example of economic growth:

 In the 1990s, the City of Morristown acquired over 900 acre near Interstate 81 exit 8 for its third industrial park, the East Tennessee Progress Center (ETPC).
 Initial site development such as roadway and utility upgrades were completed in 2001.
 Several large manufacturers opened facilities at the site, but further infrastructure upgrades, grading work, and property acquisition was done on the site throughout the 2000s and 2010s.

-Following the 2007-2012 global economic crisis, Morristown saw the loss of one of its largest employers, Berkline, which closed after filing for Chapter 11 bankruptcy in 2011.
+Following the Great Recession, Morristown saw the loss of one of its largest employers, Berkline, which closed after filing for Chapter 11 bankruptcy in 2011.
 The furniture manufacturer, which relocated to the city in 1937, eliminated 602 jobs and ended an era of Morristown being known as a predominately furniture manufacturing hub:

-In 2018, Belgian bus manufacturer Van Hool announced the construction of a 500,000 sqft facility at the ETPC, one of the largest industrial development projects in the history of Morristown.
+In 2018, Belgian bus manufacturer Van Hool announced the construction of a 500,000 sqft facility at the ETPC (East Tennessee Progress Center), one of the largest industrial development projects in the history of Morristown.
 The project expects to create an estimated 650 jobs, over $47 million in private investment and an influx of interest of further industrial development in the Morristown area.

 Downtown emergence and the "Skymart" project

-The road now known as Main Street was first reported to have been built in 1792–1793 in an area between Grainger and Jefferson counties.

 By 1833, Morristown had its first post office and store located along Main Street.
 Fourteen years later, railroad lines were built, stimulating further commercial growth until the beginning of the American Civil War.
 Morristown's Main Street district, measuring approximately 1 sqmi, arose from the intersection of two railroad lines, gradually turning Morristown into wholesale/retail hub after the end of the Civil War.